vmware-archive/brand/README.md

 ## Concourse Design System
+These guidelines are a means of communicating the guiding principles of how we approach the Concourse product and its design.
+We are community driven and user centered in our design.
+Product Design changes are prompted by pain points from usability testing, observation, and feedback from users.

 ## About
 Building this documentation is to ensure consistency in brand, visual, and user interface design as the application grows and changes.
 Concourse Design system is always in a state of iteration as we build out new features that evolve the current UI.
-These guidelines are a means of making communication

 ## Global Elements
 The Global Elements section standardizes the guidelines, formats and measurements of all general design elements, which form the design